gabriel-guelfi/splitphp/README.md

 ### Nginx Server Block ###
 This framework was designed to work with Nginx Web Server, which is a much more performative and modern option.
 It doesn't mean that it won't work in older solutions as Apache, for example, but it was never tested.
 For more information about Nginx, visit the official website (https://www.nginx.com/resources/wiki/).

-Nginx works with *Server Blocks*, which are files with setting about the web server, similar to the *virtual hosts* from Apache.
+Nginx works with *Server Blocks*, which are files with settings about the web server, similar to the *virtual hosts* from Apache.
 If you don't know how to setup an *Nginx Server Block* file, take a look and follow this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-nginx-server-blocks-virtual-hosts-on-ubuntu-16-04) before continue.

 Below is an example of a *Nginx Server Block* file: